green-api/greenapi-integration-rocketchat/README.md

 3. Configure SSL/TLS for secure communication
 4. Set the APP_URL environment variable to your public URL

+### File Sharing Configuration

+For agents to be able to send files to WhatsApp, you need to ensure that public file access is enabled in your Rocket.Chat workspace.
+To configure this:

+1. Click ⋮ (three vertical dots) in the top left corner of the Rocket.Chat home page
+2. Click workspace
+3. Click settings at the bottom of the sidebar
+4. Search for "File Upload" and open it.
+5. Disable setting "Protect Uploaded Files"

+If this setting remains enabled, agents will not be able to send files to WhatsApp contacts.

 ### Setting Up Livechat Agents in Rocket.Chat

 Before registering as an agent in this integration, users need to be set up as livechat agents in Rocket.Chat: